microsoft/CollectServiceFabricData/docs/dllConfiguration.md

 ### Calling Collector.Collect()

 Once configuration options have been set, call Collector.Collect().
-Collect can optionally be passed list of Uris that need to be ingested.
-See example below on how to use.
+Collect can optionally be passed ConfigurationsOptions for queueing multiple configurations to collect.
+Use Clone() to create a shallow copy of existing configuration.

+See examples below on how to use:

 ### Example